Why 'Shark Tank' Investor Kevin O'Leary Refuses To Spend $2.50 On a Cup of Coffee - Slashdot

 At least someone makes the coffee for you.
 I'd argue Keurigs are a far bigger ripoff.

+Like so much today, it's marketing hype.
+Persuading people to pay way over the odds for something by convincing them that it's cool and trendy.

+Cool and trendy 20 years ago maybe.
+If it was a fad, coffee shops would be closing by now.
+Advertising and marketing get people in the shop the first few times.
+They keep going or stop going based on their actual experience.

-Invest in Apple, But Don't Buy iPhone (Score:2, Insightful)
+Invest in Apple, But Don't Buy iPhone (Score:3, Interesting)

 If everyone followed his advice our Clown World economy would collapse.